beginning of content

 Key facts

-• Alcohol and caffeine use can affect your mental health.
+• Alcohol and caffeine can affect your mental health.

-• You are not alone — there is support and many resources available to help you improve your mental health.
+• There are ways to improve your diet and support and resources available to help you improve your mental health.

 What foods and drinks can affect my mental health?

 The foods you eat and what you drink affect all aspects of your health — including your mental health.
-It is important for everyone to eat a balanced diet, drink plenty of water and keep an eye on their intake of alcohol and caffeine.
-If you have mental health challenges, this is even more important because:
+It's important for everyone to:

 Food